Photo: A mountain goat sitting on top of a mountain

 Size:

-Height at shoulder, 3.5 ft (1 m)
+Height at shoulder: 3.5 feet

 Weight:

-100 to 300 lbs (45 to 136 kg)
+100 to 300 pounds

 Mountain goats are not true goats—but they are close relatives.
 They are more properly known as goat-antelopes.

 These surefooted beasts inhabit many of North America's most spectacular alpine environments.
 They often appear at precipitous heights, from Alaska to the U.S. Rocky Mountains, showcasing climbing abilities that leave other animals, including most humans, far below.
 Mountain goats have cloven hooves with two toes that spread wide to improve balance.
 Rough pads on the bottom of each toe provide the grip of a natural climbing shoe.
-Mountain goats are powerful but nimble and can jump nearly 12 feet (3.5 meters) in a single bound.
+Mountain goats are powerful but nimble and can jump nearly 12 feet in a single bound.

 Mountain goats have distinctive beards and long, warm coats to protect them from cold temperatures and biting mountain winds.
 Their dazzling white coats provide good camouflage on the snowy heights.
 During the more moderate summer season goats shed this coat.